The Jay Peak Ski and Ride School is now closed for the 22+23 season.

 From total first-timers to seasoned vets, Jay Peak’s Ski & Ride School will help you have the best days on snow.
-Jay is known for its phenomenal terrain; beautiful open glades, world-class tight trees and chutes all blanketed in more snow than anywhere else on the East Coast.
+Jay is known for its phenomenal terrain; beautiful open glades, world-class tight trees, and chutes all blanketed in more snow than anywhere else on the East Coast.
 But it doesn’t stop there.
-Our specialized beginner areas, freestyle terrain parks, cruising blue runs, steep trails and glade system with beginner tree runs are sure to keep you busy.
+Our specialized beginner areas, freestyle terrain parks, cruising blue runs, steep trails, and glade system with beginner to ultra-expert tree runs are sure to keep you busy.

 WHAT SHOULD I BRING?

 A lift ticket is required to access any Jay Peak terrain, including our 300ft moving carpet, even in a lesson.
 Don't have a Ski & Stay lodging package?
 You can purchase at check-in.

 We have Burton, Elan, and Rossignol equipment specifically designed to make the experience easy and fun for beginners and beyond.
 Children (ages 4-12) enrolled in our kid's program can be outfitted with gear when dropped off for their lesson at a discounted price of just $30/day.
 Beginners ages 13+ may be interested in our Beginner Packages and anyone else can grab gear from the main Rental Shop on the Stateside base.

 Dress in layers so you will be prepared for changing weather conditions.
 Jay Peak is known for its snow, cold temps, and wind, so bring a backpack or bag if you’re bringing extra clothes for your child.
 Labeling everything with the child’s name is always a great idea as well.

 Before taking a lesson, please prep for your visit by completing our waiver.

 - Long underwear, preferably polypropylene, polyester, or wool/polyester blend

 - Ski/snowboard socks that are made of wool or polyester (NOT cotton)